Executive Vice President and Chief Counsel, U.S. Chamber Litigation Center, U.S. Chamber of Commerce

 Federal and state regulators should create a regulatory environment that fosters innovation, competition, and growth for businesses, not create burdensome regulations for U.S. businesses.
 The U.S. Chamber’s top priority is fighting—and winning—for business.
 We are prepared to challenge government overreach and defend the rule of law.

 About the authors

 Daryl Joseffer is executive vice president and chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
 In this role, Joseffer handles a variety of litigation matters for the Chamber.
-He has argued dozens of appeals in other courts across the country.
+He has argued 12 cases in the U.S. Supreme Court and dozens of appeals in other courts across the country.